 I have a bond loan - can I lodge or increase a bond online?

-You can’t submit a bond lodgement via Web Services if you have a bond loan from the Department of Communities, Housing and Digital Economy.
+You can’t submit a bond lodgement via Web Services if you have a bond loan from the Department of Housing, Local Government, Planning and Public Works.
 Read the Department’s guide to learn more about what happens after you have applied – including how to check the status of your online application – and/or have been approved for a bond loan or rental grant.

 Can I use RTA Web Services for bulk bond lodgements and payments?